Nicholas Maximilianovitch, 4th Duke of Leuchtenberg: Marriage and children

-In 1863, when Nicholas was just 20 years old when he met in Moscow Nadezhda Annenkova (1840-1911), daughter of the minor Russian nobleman Sergei Petrovich Annenkov (b.
-1815) and his wife, Ekaterina Dmtrievna Shidlovskaya (b.
-1818).
-Her paternal grandmother was Princess Anna Dmitrievna Prozorovskaya (b.
-1784), granddaughter of Russian Field Marshall Prince Alexander Prozorovsky.
-She had separated from her husband, Vladimir Nikolayevich Akinfov (1841-1914), and had two daughters.
+In 1863, when Nicholas was 20 years old, he met Nadezhda Annenkova in Moscow, daughter of the minor Russian nobleman Sergei Petrovich Annenkov and his wife, Ekaterina Dmtrievna Shidlovskaya.
+Her paternal grandmother was Princess Anna Dmitrievna Prozorovskaya, granddaughter of Russian Field Marshall Prince Alexander Prozorovsky.
+She had separated from her husband, Vladimir Nikolayevich Akinfov, and had two daughters.
 She was known to have caught the interest of several men, including Alexander Gorchakov, one of his sons and two Grand Dukes.
 Nicholas later established a relationship with her.

 After some time, the couple sought to formalise their relationship.
 Nadezhda therefore tried to obtain a divorce from her husband and repeatedly left St. Petersburg to convince her husband to officially accept their separation in exchange for money.
 Russian law recognized divorce, but prohibited spouses from remarrying or from being received at court except under specific circumstances.
 Tsar Alexander II opposed her divorce, as he did not want to see her unite with Nicolas.

 The situation of the couple finally changed in 1868 when Nadezhda became pregnant and Nicholas convinced his uncle to let her leave Russia so that the unborn child does not bear the name of the husband of Nadezhda.
 Therefore, she left for Britain and Nicholas was punished by the Tsar for his part.
 The Tsar told Nicholas that if he leaves to find refuge in Europe, he will lose his Russian nationality, his fortune and his rank.
 Despite this, Nicholas leaves for Germany through Lithuania.
 The couple met in Paris and marry in the Orthodox Chapel of the Stein Castle in Bavaria.

 In Russia, the actions of Nicholas caused a huge scandal and the Tsar was furious as he needed to cover the dishonor caused by Nicholas' desertion from the army.
 Nicholas' mother, Grand Duchess Maria, despite her morganatic marriage, was particularly shocked by his actions and refused to intervene in favor of Nicholas with the Tsar.
 Nicholas' siblings considered his actions deplorable and break their relations with him.

 The couple had two children together: